Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 15 Mei 2026 01.03.33 UTC
+- WIB: Jumat, 15 Mei 2026 02.58.45 UTC
-- WITA: Jumat, 15 Mei 2026 02.03.33 UTC
+- WITA: Jumat, 15 Mei 2026 03.58.45 UTC
-- WIT: Jumat, 15 Mei 2026 03.03.33 UTC
+- WIT: Jumat, 15 Mei 2026 04.58.45 UTC

 Kutipan Inspiratif:
-"Friendship is born at that moment when one person says to another: What!
-You too?
-I thought I was the only one."
+"The road to success is not easy to navigate, but with hard work, drive and passion, it's possible to achieve the American dream."

-Kategori: friendship
+Kategori: success